GillianTrethewey/GillianTrethewey/README.md

 I've been coding on the web since 2014.
 I work for another developer doing CBT along with retainer work with clients.

-I have completed COMP200 and the MATH requirements for computer science at Athabasca University.
-The math was review since my engineering degree covered that.
-I code consistently and I'm serious about learning the skills required to land a full-time job doing development.

 I'm a loyal, steady, hard-worker with strong ethics.

 Very proud of my Django app that combines a GitHub API along with Postgresql DB to render a Resources section.
 Deployed on Heroku at https://gillian-trethewey-django-db.herokuapp.com/